• Start Your USDA Loan Now!

 USDA Loan Standards

-The USDA’s Rural Development home loan program requires that the home being purchased meets standard HUD handbook guidelines 4150.2 and 4905.1.
-These guidelines are typical for any government backed loan.
-Any problem with the home being purchased that would impact safety and livability will be an issue, however, if the home doesn’t have any of those problems then you have nothing to worry about.
+The USDA’s Rural Development home loan program requires that the home being purchased meets the HUD Handbook guidelines 4150.2 and 4905.1, which are standard for government-backed loans.
+Any issues with the home that would affect safety or livability must be addressed; however, if the home meets these standards, there should be no concerns.

-Manufactured housing must be permanently installed and meet the HUD Manufactured Housing Construction and Safety Standards and HCFP thermal and site standards.
-Existing manufactured housing will not be allowed unless it is already financed with an USDA loan or it is Real Estate Owned (REO) formerly secured by an USDA loan.
-Although there are not too many lenders willing to do manufactured housing.
+For manufactured homes, they must be permanently installed and comply with HUD Manufactured Housing Construction and Safety Standards, as well as HCFP thermal and site standards.
+Existing manufactured homes can only be financed if they are currently financed through a USDA loan or are Real Estate Owned (REO) properties previously secured by a USDA loan.
+Note that finding lenders willing to finance manufactured housing can be challenging.